cypress-io/cypress-documentation/content/guides/component-testing/angular.md

 ### Using `cy.mount()`

-To mount a component, import the component and pass it to the `cy.mount()`
+To mount a component with `cy.mount()`, import the component and pass it to the
 method:

 ```ts